 The best time to start an independent insurance agency, or any business at all, is right now.
-Through all the economic and emotional turbulence of the pandemic, many aspiring business owners have been scared into the notion that “maybe this is not the best time” – which couldn’t be further than the truth.
-If you have the resources, a strong plan, and a will to succeed, the best time to start any business is today.
+Through all the economic and emotional turbulence of the pandemic, many aspiring business owners have been scared into the notion that “maybe this is not the best time” —which couldn’t be further from the truth.
+If you have the resources, a strong plan and a will to succeed, the best time to start any business is today.

 What are some examples of successful independent insurance agencies?

 According to IANS, some of the most successful independent insurance agencies right now include:

 - Markel Insurance

 Do I need to rent a commercial property for my independent insurance agency?